 Systemic Housing Investigation is an investigation of alleged discrimination that is pervasive or institutional in nature, or where the collection and analysis of data to develop a complaint will involve complex issues, novel questions of fact or law, or will potentially affect large numbers of persons.
-Systemic investigations may focus not only on documenting facts involved in the alleged discriminatory housing practice that is the subject of the complaint; systemic investiations may also involve the identification of additional victims or the reviewing of policies and procedures related to matters under investigation to make sure that they also comply with the nondiscrimination requirements of the Fair Housing Act.
-Systemic investigations may include investigation of discrimination in rental, sales, lending, or homeowner's insurance practices and may include investigations into whether a HUD-funded entity has engaged in discriminatory practices or has failed to affirmatively further fair housing.
+Systemic investigations may focus not only on documenting facts involved in the alleged discriminatory housing practice that is the subject of the complaint; systemic investigations may also involve the identification of additional victims or the reviewing of policies and procedures related to matters under investigation to make sure that they also comply with the nondiscrimination requirements of the Fair Housing Act.
+Systemic investigations may include investigations into whether a HUD-funded entity has engaged in discriminatory practices or has failed to affirmatively further fair housing.
 Systemic investigations may be local, regional, or national in scope.

 Technical Evaluation Panel (TEP) is a panel whose mission is to accomplish sound, impartial, and comprehensive evaluation of proposals consistent with the NOFO.
 TEP members are selected from a diverse pool of evaluators, including HUD staff and outside (contract) individuals.
-Individuals are selected for TEP participation based on skill, background or expertise in areas which include but are not limited to fair housing experience, grant writing and evaluation expertise, strong analytical and writing skill, or education and outreach, civil rights or other related experience.
+Individuals are selected for TEP participation based on skill, background or expertise in areas which include but are not limited to fair housing experience, grant writing and evaluation expertise, strong analytical and writing skills, or education and outreach, civil rights or other related experience.